Trade Stock Indices

 Low ATR values

 Low Average True Range values showed extended periods of sideways trading price movement- Price Range, such as those found at market tops and consolidation periods.
-Low ATR values are typical for the periods of sideways movement of long duration which happen at the top of the trading market and during consolidation.
+Low ATR values are typical for the periods of sideways movement of long duration which happen at the top of the market & during consolidation.

 Calculation

-This technical indicator is calculated using the following:
+This indicator is calculated using the following:

-Technical Analysis & How to Generate Trading Signals
+Technical Analysis and How to Generate Signals

-Possible trend change signal - The higher the value of the indicator, the higher the probability of a indices trend change;
+Possible trend change signal - The higher the value of the indicator, the higher the probability of a trend change;

 Measure of trend momentum - The lower the indicator’s value, the weaker the trend movement.